-Why I love Bob’s Red Mill products and use them daily
+5 reasons why I love Bob’s Red Mill flour and other products and use them daily

 Bob Moore and I met at the January 2016 Specialty Food Show in San Francisco.
 I felt as excited as a teenager meeting Beyonce as Bob has been one of my heroes for a very long time.
 While waiting in line one of his employees commented that he really loves to talk with the public.
 I told him that I would do my best to keep our conversation short but it would be hard given my admiration for him.

 He said, “Well, I’m 87 and I still go to work every day.
 I travel to the farms where we get our grains and visit with the growers to find out what they need and how we can help them.
 I mentor employees, and sometimes I travel in small planes which two of my sons have.
 I just got back from a trip all through Montana and Wyoming.”
-Talk about an inspirational man!

 I’ve been cooking and baking since childhood, though my six-year-old efforts at cookie making were often globs of baked dough with raw centers, but I was enchanted by the magic of ingredients becoming more than the sum of the parts.
 I also learned as a young adult that using high-quality ingredients meant exceptional results.
 Why expend the energy on okay when a small additional investment means fabulous?

 Although I know that some pastry bakers often favor Wondra and other super-processed flours as they produce a delicate crumb, I prefer using flours that are unbleached and as close to “healthy” as possible.

 A few years later, they transferred the mill to their sons and moved to Oregon and retirement.
 Then Bill found an old mill that was for sale that was too tempting to pass up.
 It contained everything he wanted, including millstones for grinding flours and cereals.
 Word spread once they were in operation and the business flourished until 1988 when a fire destroyed the building.
 After dusting off the ashes, they rebuilt the business from scratch.

 Quartz millstones have been used since before Roman times.
 Unlike high-speed steel rollers, millstones ensure that the nutritious parts of the grain are retained.
 Because their milling, packaging and distribution facility are all in one place — and this includes in-house laboratories — quality control is easy to manage.

-Nutritious Flours and Cereals: The second reason I love Bob’s Red Mill
+2. Nutritious Flours and Cereals: The second reason I love Bob’s Red Mill

 Refined grains are missing about two-thirds of many essential nutrients.
 While grains may then be enriched, only a few of the removed nutrients are added.
 Bleaching flours to make them ultra white, further processes and degrades the flour.
 Modern wheat varieties have been modified to have more gluten protein so that the bread rises more quickly and has more elasticity to save time for commercial production baking.
 All of these changes produce bread with little nutritional value.